OpenMDAO/OpenMDAO-Framework/docs/arch-doc/concepts.rst

 manipulation in the commercial CAD programs that provide it.

-If we don't have a commercial CAD package that can handle parametric geometry manipulation, the only available option seems to be to generate a sequence of commands to a geometry creation API at runtime based on parameter values.
-This would recreate the geometry whenever the sequence of commands were executed.
+If we don't have a commercial CAD package that can handle parametric geometry manipulation, the only available option seems to be to issue a sequence of commands to a geometry creation API at runtime based on parameter values.
+This would recreate the geometry whenever the sequence of commands are executed.

+Regardless of how the parametric manipulation of geometry happens within an object, the parameters to be manipulated must be handled in the same way as any other parameter accessible to the framework, whether geometric or not, because an optimizer must be able to manipulate all parameters in a uniform way.

 So we have two possible ways to have fully functional geometry within OpenMDAO.
 The CAPRI option works well for users with commercial CAD packages and skilled